Tennessee State Route 107: Unicoi County

 SR 107/SR 81 then pass through a set of mountains before entering Erwin, where they have an interchange with I-26/US 23/US 19W (Exit 37), where SR 81 ends and SR 107 becomes a secondary highway.
-The highway then enters downtown and then turns left to cross a new bridge over the rail road tracks before leaving downtown and continuing northeast after turning back onto its former alignment.
+The highway then enters downtown and then turns left to cross a new bridge over the railroad tracks before leaving downtown and continuing northeast after turning back onto its former alignment.
 SR 107 then passes through a major business district, where it has an intersection with SR 395 before having an intersection with Harris Hollow Road, which provides access to an interchange with I-26.
 SR 107 then leaves Erwin and continues northeast to the town of Unicoi, where it becomes concurrent with SR 173.
 The highway then winds its way between some mountains to enter Limestone Cove, where SR 173 splits off and goes north while SR 107 continues east to enter the Cherokee National Forest.
 The highway then becomes very curvy coming to the North Carolina state line, where SR 107 ends and continues east as NC 226.